 In order to connect to Databricks from Azure, please make sure you have created user inside Azure Active Directory and using that user for the Databricks Login.

-In order to create the library in Databricks, go to Libraries, select Upload Java/Scala JAR and upload the downloaded assembly jar.
-If you download the official distribution, the assembly jar is located in
+In order to create the Java library in Databricks, go to Libraries, select Maven as the library source and type the following into the coordinates field:

 You can configure each cluster manually and select which libraries should be attached or you can configure the library to be attached to all future clusters.
 It is advised to restart the cluster in case you attached the library to already running cluster to ensure the clean environment.

 Make sure the assembly JAR is attached to the cluster

 It is advised to always use the latest Sparkling Water and Spark version for the given Spark major version.

 Create Scala notebook and attach it to the created cluster.
 To start

 H2OContext, the init part of the notebook should be:

 And voila, we should have